abdul-rajak/AWS-GuarddDuty/README.md

 - GuardDuty analyzes  AWS CloudTrail event logs, Amazon VPC Flow Logs, and DNS logs across the AWS Region.
 - The finding which can be detected by GuardDuty is for these resources in AWS :

-Instance, AccessKey, S3Bucket, Kubernetes cluster, ECS cluster, Container, RDSDBInstance, or Lambda
+Instance, AccessKey, S3Bucket, Kubernetes cluster, ECS cluster, Container, RDS, DBInstance, Lambda.

-AWS GuardDuty Findings contains the following information :
+# AWS GuardDuty Findings contains the following information :

 - Account ID
 - Count